 As the weather cools, your plants will begin losing their leaves.
 This means it’s time for them to rest for the winter.
 You should not dig up the tubers or remove their leaves.
 Instead, gradually decrease the amount of water you give them.
 When leaves wither and fall, stop watering altogether.

 Another alternative for potted Caladiums or those brought in for the winter is to keep them alive through the winter in your window garden.
-If you do this, allow them to rest for a month and then pot or repot them and set them in the sun so that they can start growing again.
+If you do this, allow them a rest period for a month and then pot or repot them and set them in the sun so that they can start growing again.

 Why Grow Caladiums?